CyberSyntek/i01-GesturesWithPython/README.md

 ![Multiservosleep](https://github.com/CyberSyntek/i01-GesturesWithPython/assets/81597534/3e8d807a-7550-4e64-aeb5-0aacd002cd12)

-Applying various speed limit settings to multiple servos for multiple movements.
+Applying various limits to multiple servos movement stages.
 =

 In this example, you can see how to apply speed limits + move multiple servos > sleep > repeat to your hearts content or until you go crazy. :D